ultron-hiof/ultron/README.md

                 folders=['Dog', 'Cat'], img_size=200)
 ```

-## Creating and using your Dataset
+## Creating and loading your own Dataset

 ### Label dataset
-**label_img_dataset()** is made so that you can easy convert a colored image dataset grayscale and resize it.
+**label_img_dataset()** is made so that you can easy label a image dataset, either colored or in Grayscale.
-Be sure to name the categories the same as the folders where the images is located.
+With just a simple function call, by the given location of the images, all your categories, image size, name of the new
+.pickle files that the function generates and if you want the image to be in RGB or in Grayscale, you will have a dataset
+ready to use!

 Example:
 ```python